IPSWICH MENS SHED Inc

 Sheds must be covered by appropriate insurances but as most members are volunteers, coverage for workers compensation does not apply.
 If members suffer injury, and seek compensation, they would most likely need to lodge a common law private application.

-Carers attending a shed as an employer or volunteer need to ensure they have appropriate insurance cover through their parent organization.
+Carers attending must be members of the shed as an employer or volunteer need to ensure they have appropriate insurance cover through their parent organization.

 Expectations of Shed Involvement